selimrbd/py-obsidianmd/Readme.md

 If some of the functionalities you see here are already available in a plugin, please let me know.
 Open for contributions.

+## Current features

+* Create a Note object from a file path, that has a 'frontmatter', 'metadata', and 'tags' attributes
+* Add / remove tags from the note
+* Write back the updated note to disk

+## Warning

+* WARNING 1: This code hasn't been much tested yet, use at your own peril :)
+* WARNING 2: This code only ahndles tags present in the frontmatter, not the note body

 ## Basic usage